Delta-8 vs. Delta-9 – Which One to Choose?

 But delta-8 THC is legal only in a certain number of states.
 So, people have to look for the legal status in their state before they think of purchasing anything with delta-8 THC in it.

-Still, there are many online shops that advertise products with delta-9 THC.
 The laws also keep evolving, so things may change in the future.
 Also, it is possible for delta-8 THC to stay in your system for a longer period if you consume larger doses to get more intense effects.

 Which One Is Cheaper?

 If you are on a budget, you can still buy delta-8 or delta-9 THC products if you’re interested in the effects.
 However, you may want to know which one of the two is cheaper.

 Well, it all depends on the demand, supply, and laws, as well as regulatory fees.

 Due to being produced by the cannabis sativa plant in generous amounts, delta-9 THC is pretty cheap.
 At the same time, the price increased a lot as non-legal states have the compound in lower supply, plus there are some regulatory costs.
 As such, delta-9 can be pretty expensive at times.